Energy Analysis Team

 Leadership in the Claremont-wide Effort on the $5 million Georgetown Energy Prize Competition

 REC students have taken the leading role in recruiting, organizing, and guiding the 5C students to work with city leaders, the Claremont Colleges faculty, and Claremont residents on this initiative, named the Claremont Energy Challenge.
-Claremont is a semi-finalist in this national energy-saving competition to win the $5 million prize.
-This will continue for at least one more year.
+Claremont was named semi-finalist in this national energy-saving competition to win the $5 million prize.

-The REC student team is working with community members on this project in a variety of capacities.
-They are also helping to organize student interns across the Claremont Colleges to increase student involvement.
-The community-centered focus of this project necessitates reaching all demographics, so they are utilizing behavioral psychology to compose targeted marketing strategies.
-Furthermore, a variety of tools such as GIS, financial analysis, and others are being used to compile the outreach materials needed to make this project a success.
-The Claremont Energy Challenge allows students at the REC to apply research skills, make connections with other people who are excited about sustainability, and create a positive environmental impact in the local community.
+The City of Claremont launched a city-wide initiative named the Claremont Energy Challenge whose goal is to educate and involved every sector and demographic within the community in the many benefits of energy efficiency and connect residents with rebates, financing, grants and other available resources.
+The Energy Analysis team worked with community members on this project in a variety of capacities.
+They helped to organize student interns across the Claremont Colleges to increase student involvement.
+The community-centered focus of this project necessitated reaching all demographics, so they utilized behavioral psychology to compose targeted marketing strategies.
+Furthermore, a variety of tools such as GIS, financial analysis, and others were used to compile the outreach materials needed to make this project a success.